 Everything on your resume should be professional, including your email contact information.

 “One of the deadly sins associated with resume writing is having an unprofessional email address,” said Max Woolf, a career expert at ResumeLab.
 “Before applying for a job, make sure to set up a professional email address that only contains either your name, initials or digits, and generally steer clear of anything that might be considered questionable.
 Otherwise, your resume will likely end up in the bin.”

 Your Resume Doesn’t Explain Gaps in Employment

-“We tend to think of long periods of unemployment as red flags, but since millions of jobs have been displaced due to the pandemic, these gaps are more common,” said Liz Cannata, senior director of human resources at CareerBuilder.
+“We tend to think of long periods of unemployment as red flags, but since millions of jobs have been displaced due to the pandemic, these gaps are more common,” said Liz Cannata, vice president of human resources at CareerBuilder.
 “If you have experienced unemployment this year due to pandemic-related closures, or at any point in your career, you are not alone.
 In your resume and your cover letter, be honest about gaps in employment.”

 In addition to explaining why you have employment gaps, you should also highlight any skills, experience and knowledge you gained during your period of unemployment.